Portrait Study of Madame Monnom

 Graphite on paper

-Signed lower left: Monogram "VR"
+Signed lower left (initials in monogram): "VR"

 Purchased with funds given by William K. Jacobs, Jr.

 Théo van Rysselberghe (Belgian, 1862-1926).
 Portrait Study of Madame Monnom, 1890.
 Graphite on paper, 6 x 4 3/8 in.
 Brooklyn Museum, Purchased with funds given by William K. Jacobs, Jr., 83.70.3 (Photo: , 83.70.3_83.70.4_83.70.5_bw.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.